IBM/ibm-block-csi-driver/docs/content/configuration/creating_secret_topology_aware.md

 Within the Secret, each user-defined management ID (here, represented by `demo-management-id-x`), is used to identify the storage system within other configuration files.

 **Note:** The management ID must start and end with a character or number.
-In addition, the following symbols may be used within the management ID: -, _, and ..
+In addition, the following symbols may be used within the management ID:<br>_ . -

 1. Create the secret file, similar to the following `demo-secret-config.json`: